-Mr. Waitzer brings to the Board a deep knowledge of legal, regulatory and corporate governance issues, mergers and acquisitions and sustainability.
+Mr. Waitzer brings to the Board a deep knowledge of legal, regulatory and corporate governance issues, mergers and acquisitions and sustainability issues.
 Mr. Waitzer also has significant automotive industry knowledge, having represented several automotive industry participants over many years.
-Since his appointment to the Board in March 2021, Mr. Waitzer has been an active, effective and engaged participant in all Board and Committee meetings, and has been busy with the affairs of the Company, including as a member of the CGNC.
+He also has a deep understanding of the capital markets and risk.
+Since his appointment to the Board in March 2021, Mr. Waitzer has been an active, effective and engaged participant in all Board and Committee meetings, and has been busy with the affairs of the Company including oversight of the Company's response to the global semi-conductor chip shortage and resulting supply chain, inflationary and other macroeconomic challenges.
+He is also a member of the CGNC.
 The CGNC believes that Mr. Waitzer is a diligent independent director, as well as a responsible steward of the Company and, accordingly, recommends that shareholders vote FOR Mr. Waitzer's re-election.